mlz-ictrl/nicos/doc/source/services/monitor.rst

 * Each row consists of a number of columns.

 * Each column consists of a number of blocks.
 Each block has a title and a number of rows ("block rows") in it.
-A block can have an associated setup name, which means that it will only be shown if that setup is loaded in the NICOS :term:`master`.
-See the "Axes" block in the example.

 * Each block row consists of a number of fields.

 * A field has a name and a value.

+The configuration of a block may use further options:

+* ``setups`` -- A list of associated setup names.
+The block will only be shown if any of the specified setups are loaded in the NICOS :term:`master`.
+If only one setup needs to be specified here, it can be given literally, i.e. without enclosing the name with '[]'.
+See the "Axes" or "Detector" block in the example.

+  A '!' at the begining of any setup name will negate the selection and the block will only be shown if the corresponding setup is **not** loaded.

+  A '*' at the end will match all loaded/not loaded setups beginning with characters in front of the '*' character.
+This is helpful if you have a lot of possible setups for the same application like a set of temperature environments starting with ``ccr`` but only one of them is loaded a the moment.

+* ``frame`` -- If set to ``False`` the frame drawn around all of the blocks fields is omitted.
+The default value for this option is ``True``.

 The configuration for a Field is either a simple string naming a device (see the "Axes" block above) a dictionary with more detailed configuration what is